 - Greens: If you have leftover greens, such as sautéed spinach or kale, you can chop them up and stir them into the stuffing mix!

-- Veggies: You can chop up any leftover vegetables, such as roasted mushrooms, and stir them into the stuffing mix!
+- Veggies: You can chop up any leftover vegetables, such as roasted mushrooms, and stir them into the stuffing mix before baking!

 - Cheese: If you love cheese, try topping your muffins with your favorite variety (cheddar, provolone, mozzarella and more!) before baking.

-- Potatoes: If you have leftover mashed potatoes, you can use them as a muffin “frosting”!
-Bake the muffins according to the recipe instructions and then heat the potatoes until warm throughout.
-Once the muffins are done baking use a spoon or piping bag to dollop the potatoes on top!
+- Potatoes: If you have leftover mashed potatoes, you can use them to “frost” your muffins, creating a cupcake!
+Bake the muffins according to the recipe instructions and re-heat the potatoes until warm throughout.
+Once the muffins are done baking use a spoon or piping bag to dollop the potatoes on top and enjoy!

 - Cranberry Sauce: A dollop of warm leftover cranberry sauce is a great way to garnish these little muffins!
-(Add the cranberry sauce after the muffins are done baking).
+(Add the cranberry sauce after the muffins are done baking this stuffing leftovers recipe.)

 - Gravy: If you are a gravy fan, try dipping your warm muffins in leftover gravy for a hearty touch!